Loading...

 • Generate a new SSH key pair for the local user.

-• Install the public key on a remote account using ssh-copy-id.
+• Install the public key on the remote account using ssh-copy-id.

 • Validate that SSH login completes without a password prompt.